-- (2) material non-disclosure in an application for authorisation or approval or material non-notification after authorisation or approval has been granted.
-The information which is the subject of the non-disclosure or non-notification may also be grounds for cancellation; - failure to have or maintain adequate financial resources, or a failure to comply (3) with regulatory capital requirements; - (4) non-submission of, or provision of false information in, regulatory returns, or repeated failure to submit such returns in a timely fashion; - non-payment of FCA fees or repeated failure to pay FCA fees except under (5) threat of enforcement action; and - failure to provide the FCA with valid contact details or failure to maintain the (6) details provided, such that the FCA is unable to communicate with the firm; - (7) repeated failures to comply with rules or requirements; - (8) a failure to co-operate with the FCA which is of sufficient seriousness that the FCA ceases to be satisfied that the firm is fit and proper, for example failing without reasonable excuse to: - comply with the material terms of a formal agreement made with the (a) FCA to conclude or avoid disciplinary or other enforcement action; - provide material information or take remedial action reasonably (b) required by the FCA.
+- (1) non-compliance with a Financial Ombudsman Service award against the firm; - (2) material non-disclosure in an application for authorisation or approval or material non-notification after authorisation or approval has been granted.
+The information which is the subject of the non-disclosure or non-notification may also be grounds for cancellation; - (3) failure to have or maintain adequate financial resources, or a failure to comply with regulatory capital requirements; - (4) non-submission of, or provision of false information in, regulatory returns, or repeated failure to submit such returns in a timely fashion; - (5) non-payment of FCA fees or repeated failure to pay FCA fees except under threat of enforcement action; and - (6) failure to provide the FCA with valid contact details or failure to maintain the details provided, such that the FCA is unable to communicate with the firm;

+- (7) repeated failures to comply with rules or requirements; - (8) a failure to co-operate with the FCA which is of sufficient seriousness that the FCA ceases to be satisfied that the firm is fit and proper, for example failing without reasonable excuse to: - (a) comply with the material terms of a formal agreement made with the FCA to conclude or avoid disciplinary or other enforcement action; or - (b) provide material information or take remedial action reasonably required by the FCA.